-Disclosure requirement Description/progress a) Describe the processe identifying and assessi climate-related risks.
-These risks are assessed using the corporate standardised risk scoring methodology which includes measurement of likelihood and impact.
-This produces a gross risk score before mitigating actions.
-This aids the escalation and consolidation of risks into a corporate view.
-See the risk framework on page 19 of this Annual Report. b) Describe the processe managing climate-rela risks.
-Examples of risk mitigation and management exercised for transition risks include engaging suppliers to commit to having carbon reduction plans in place by 2028. c) Describe how processo identifying, assessing, managing climate-rela risks are integrated int overall risk management nd approach.
+Examples of risk mitigation and management exercised for transition risks include engaging suppliers to commit to having carbon reduction plans in place by 2028.

+c) Describe how processes for identifying, assessing, and managing climate-related risks are integrated into overall risk management.
+Chart two demonstrates how Pets at Home's climate-related risks are fully integrated into our overall risk management approach.
 Climate-related risks are identified, assessed, and managed through the corporate risk management approach which classifies risks as business, corporate or principal risks.
 Our ability to identify, assess and effectively manage current and emerging risks is critical in ensuring the continued success of our business.